 (7) This term Dan-gun probably first meant "Altar King" (gun being a later term used for a minor, illegitimate,

-failed or primitive king), the monarch who came from the altar for venerating Heaven, which would be an appropriate
+failed or primitive king), the monarch who came from the altar for venerating Heaven, which would be an

-with same pronunciation dan (檀, sandalwood, a fragrant tree from which incense is made,
+similar character with same pronunciation dan (檀, sandalwood, a fragrant tree from which incense is made,

 native to India but not to NE Asia), making "Sandalwood-King", which is more Buddhist in meaning, probably

 a change made during the Goryeo Dynasty.
 No way to know whether this was intentional or just a mistake

 that endured.
 The suffix-title Wang-geom is a combination of Chinese "King" with an ancient term for a

-(8) The term here "Joseon" [previously spelled Choson] may have meant "Human-Land" at that time, according to
+(8) The term here "Joseon" [previously spelled Choson] may have meant "Human-Land" at that time, according

-no archaeological evidence that any such "Joseon Kingdom" ever existed, despite increasing
+Joseon".
+There is no archaeological evidence that any such "Joseon Kingdom" ever existed, despite increasing

 claims by both Korean governments shown in their publications and national-museum exhibits.
 Additionally, we

 can be sure that in 2333 BCE there were no "Kings" or "kingdoms" at all in East Asia -- that political concept

 had not yet been invented even in the Yellow River watershed, there were only tribes and, at best, the

 formation of tribal federations.
 A sadly typical and absurd (but by now common) claim that this mythical

 (9) Some of the 20th-Century religious-nationalists have claimed that the standard written myth that Dan-gun

-Wanggeom lived to 1908 years old and ruled for over 1500 years is incorrect, corrupted -- they say that he & his
+Wanggeom lived to 1908 years old and ruled for over 1500 years is incorrect, corrupted -- they say that he

-and assign reign-dates for, from 2333 BCE onwards).
+(which they list and assign reign-dates for, from 2333 BCE onwards).
 The problem is, there is absolutely

 zero valid evidence for this scenario, and the standard myth (above) written in the 12th Cen CE says otherwise.

 This revisionism can just an attempt by these 20th-Century Korean religious-nationalists to claim that an old myth

 (10) also known as "King Wen", especially to westerners as the original author of the I Ching / Classic of

-(11) Jizi (箕子 ji1 zi3, Gija 기자 in Korean, “Viscount of Ji”, was a semi-legendary Chinese sage who is said to
+(11) Jizi (箕子 ji1 zi3, Gija 기자 in Korean, “Viscount of Ji”, was a semi-legendary Chinese sage who is said

-the corrupt Shang Dynasty, who helped Zhou King Wu overthrow it -- perhaps Wu then sent him
+wise noble of the corrupt Shang Dynasty, who helped Zhou King Wu overthrow it -- perhaps Wu then sent him

 to conquer Korea as both reward and exile? (normally, all members of a former-royal-family would be killed).